erkaiyublog/erkaiyublog.github.io/_posts/2025-05-30-having-fun-with-arm64-linux-kernel.md

 I didn't further investigate why would such runtime patching be desired :)

 So, a takeaways for this section:
 > 1. The ARM Linux kernel may exhibit runtime patching, which modifies some of the instructions loaded into memory.
-A blog discussing this behavior can be found at: https://blogs.oracle.com/linux/post/exploring-arm64-runtime-patching-alternatives.
+A blog discussing this behavior can be found at: https://blogs.oracle.com/linux/post/exploring-arm64-runtime-patching-alternatives, the blog mentioned that such runtime patching is done during **boot time**.
 > 2. QEMU faithfully emulates this runtime patching behavior.

 ## Follow Up: Could This Be Disabled?